 - C. Drugs with Risk or Undesirable Side Effects - 1.
-When prescribing psychotropic medications at LCCMH, the psychiatrist documents in the record of the person served the reasons for prescribing the psychotropic medication and obtains an informed consent (involving a review of risk versus benefits of the drug) from the person served or parent/guardian. - 2.
-The Medical Department assesses the risk to the health of the person served and presence of undesirable side effects on an ongoing basis and as needed: - a.
-Annual laboratory studies including drug levels.
-More frequent laboratory studies may be ordered if clinically indicated. - b.
+When prescribing psychotropic medications at LCCMH, the psychiatrist documents in the record of the person served the reasons for prescribing the psychotropic medication and obtains an informed consent (involving a review of risk versus benefits of the drug) from the person served or parent / guardian. - 2.
+The Medical Department assesses the risk to the health of the person served and presence of undesirable side effects on an ongoing and as needed are through - a.
+Annual laboratory studies including drug levels. - b.
 Quarterly Abnormal Involuntary Movement Scale (AIMS) assessments to assess the presence of involuntary movements for those medications having a risk of causing tardive dyskinesia.
-For conventional antipsychotics, AIMS assessments are completed at least every six months according to the National Institutes of Health. - c.
-Electrocardiogram and other tests if clinically indicated. - 3.
+For conventional antipsychotics AIMS assessments are completed at least every six months according to the National Institutes of Health. - c.
+EKG and other tests if clinically indicated. - 3.
 In cases where risk to the general health of the person served outweighs the benefit of the prescribed psychotropic medication, the medication is withdrawn.